8 questions to ask before you decide to reprice or refinance your home loan

 6. How can I right-size my loan balance and tenure to save more?

-Mortgage amortization essentially comprise four components of principal loan, tenure, monthly instalment and interest.
-Most people look at only interest rate during a mortgage review.
-They forgot there are two other ways to save, in fact save even more, by either paying down a portion of the principal loan, or reducing the loan tenure to the extent the monthly instalment remains affordable and is commensurate with higher income over time.
+Most people look at only interest rate during a mortgage review, ignoring other ways of saving on interest costs by either paying down a portion of the principal loan, or reducing the loan tenure to the extent the monthly instalment remains affordable and is commensurate with higher income over time.

 7. How do I see my job situation?

-It may become harder to refinance a home loan when income situation changes, especially mortgages for an investment property which you may be ask to pay down 3% of the loan.
-A floating rate mortgage with a reasonably-low and stable thereafter spread (the mark-up above SORA) might be a better option in such a situation.
+It may become harder to refinance a home loan when income situation changes, especially mortgages for an investment property which you may be ask to pay down 3% of the loan as part of DRP (debt reduction plan) if you fail to meet the TDSR requirement.
+A floating rate mortgage with a reasonably-low thereafter spread (the mark-up above SORA) might be a better option in such a situation.
 This is because fixed rate mortgages always revert to a higher spread when the fixed term ends.

 8. Lastly, what’s the costs involved and are there any advantages that I should be made aware of other than interest rate?

 Repricing attracts just a small admin fee (or conversion fee) as there’s no need to pay lawyers to redo the mortgage documents.
-In a competitive interest rate environment, banks might also waive this fee.
+Nowadays with intense price competition, banks would mostly waive this fee.

 On the other hand, refinancing involves a change of the mortgagee bank with new contracts to be signed and caveats to be lodged.
 A new valuation report is also needed.
-However, it may still turn out to be a “lower-cost” option as the new lender typically offers a legal subsidy or cash rebate to defray all these costs almost entirely.
+However, it may still turn out to be the better “lower-cost” option as the new lender typically offers a legal subsidy or cash rebate to defray all these costs almost entirely, sometimes with excess.

 Cost must also be weighed against the benefits.
 Banks offer different features on the mortgage product which can be of immense value depending on one’s need in the near term.
 You may opt for home loan packages that offer a full waiver of penalty on sale of property during the lock-in period, or one that offers an interest-offset mortgage account.
 Some may also allow you to do a hybrid loan where part of the loan is on a floating rate package with the rest pegged to a fixed rate to hedge against any upside risk.
 Yet, there are those that offer you a high-yielding savings account when you move your home loan over.
 The most well-known being Multiplier account with DBS home loan.

-Need more advice?
-We don’t just throw you a set of rates, or get different bankers to sell to you.
-Not only do we help clients navigate through Singapore mortgage rates quick and fuss-free, we show you how best to position and profit from the interest rate cycle, be it for residential or commercial property loan.
-Work with us today and you’ll also be helping to support our social cause!
+Need more personalised advice?
+Not only do we help clients navigate through the myriad of Singapore mortgage rates quick and fuss-free and get you the best home loan Singapore, we show you how to become Mortgage-Free in 6 Years!
+So, be it for residential or commercial property loan, work with us today and you’ll also be helping to support our social cause!

 Stay tuned for rate alerts on our Telegram channel SG Mortgage Rates.